apergos/dockerhosts/README.md

 The script starts dnsmasq, which listens on 127.0.0.54, port 53, and reads the file /var/run/docker-hosts/hosts for name resolution.

-In the meantime, the script polls docker every two seconds (configurable) via the docker api, and retrieves the names and ids of all containers, adding them to the above file.
-The script also writes the names qualified by the network name to which each container is attached.
+In the meantime, the script polls docker every two seconds (configurable) via the docker api, and retrieves the names and ids of all containers.
+The script then writes these names, as long as they are not single label names (as long as they contain a dot), to the hosts file.
+It also writes these same names with any specified container domain name added, as long as these names are different.

 When the list of containers changes, containers missing from the new list will be removed from the file, and containers new in the list will be checked for their IPS, and new entries added.
 The dnsmasq process will also be sent a SIGHUP to clear its cache; there is no mechanism for dnsmasq to drop entries removed from the file, and this is by design.
 See https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=798653